-MP Recording and just give me a second to exit the room, but yeah, Madeline have a good discussion.
+Tech: Recording and just give me a second to exit the room, but yeah, Madeline, have a good discussion.

-MHA Thank you.
+Madeleine Hall-Arber: Thank you.

-MP This is the final one?
+Tech: This is the final one?
 Is that right?

-MHA Uh yeah.
+MHA: Uh, yeah.

-MP Ok so I'll be by and kind of wrap everything up.
+Tech: Ok so I'll be by and kind of wrap everything up.

-DG Thanks.
-Madeleine do I need any notes or anything?
+Dick Grachek: Thanks.
+Madeleine, do I need any notes or anything?

-MHA No you just need to sign that.
+MHA: No, you just need to sign that.

-DG Uh oh.
+DG: Uh oh.

-MHA That's an agreement to be taped
+MHA: That's an agreement to be taped.

-DG Up here?
+DG: Up here?

-MHA Yeah.
-Yes please.
-And then if you're willing to have it used in
+MHA: Yeah.
+Yes, please.
+And then if you're willing to have it used in -

-DG Depends what you ask me! [laughs]
+DG: Depends what you ask me! [laughs]

-MHA That's fair enough.
-Actually, could you just write your name and telephone number is probabaly sufficient just so we have, know who.
+MHA: That's fair enough.
+Actually, could you just write your name and telephone number is probably sufficient just so we have, know who.

-DG No your the narrator?
-No I'm the narrator
+DG: No, you're the narrator?
+No, I'm the narrator.

-MHA Yes.
+MHA: Yes.

-DG I'm gonna put Dick because that's how everyone knows me ok?
+DG: I'm going to put Dick because that's how everyone knows me, ok?
 I'm nervous about this now.

-MHA Oh don't be.
-Hey we've talked before.
+MHA: Oh, don't be.
+Hey, we've talked before.

-DG Oh yeah.
+DG: Oh yeah.
 Once I get going.
-I just don't wanna say stupid things, you know.
+I just don't want to say stupid things, you know.

-MHA Oh that's ok.
+MHA: Oh that's, ok.
 You won't.

-DG Now there was a, I don't know if you're gonna ask me a continuous history or not, but there was a ten year period when I got, which is probably part of my story, when I got off the water and went and got my degrees and stuff and finished my degree.
+DG: Now there was a, I don't know if you're going to ask me a continuous history or not, but there was a ten year period when I got, which is probably part of my story, when I got off the water and went and got my degrees and stuff and finished my degree.

-MHA Well let's, uh, I will ask you about that.
+MHA: Well let's, I will ask you about that.

-DG Yeah.
+DG: Yeah.

-MHA But first of all we'll just start off with your name.
+MHA: But first of all we'll just start off with your name.

-DG Ok my name is Dick Grachek
+DG: Ok, my name is Dick Grachek.

-MHA And you were born where and when?
+MHA: And you were born where and when?

-DG I was born in Queens New York November 11th 1944 at 11 minutes after 11.
+DG: I was born in Queens, New York, November 11th, 1944 at 11 minutes after 11.
 And my mother said once we always thought that meant you'd be lucky. [laughs].
 I was born in Queens, Q-Gardens Hospital in Queens, Queens, New York.
 I grew up in Long Island.

-MHA So did you come from a fishing family?
+MHA: So did you come from a fishing family?

-DG No, my father was and, is an accountant.
-However, my grandfather and my grandmother owned a fish store in Greenpoint Brooklyn um, I think on Green Avenue as a matter of fact.
+DG: No, my father was, and is, an accountant.
+However, my grandfather and my grandmother owned a fish store in Greenpoint Brooklyn, I think on Green Avenue as a matter of fact.
 And my grandfather, William York, had a stand in the Fulton Fish Market before that.
-So he, we grew up in the south shore of Long Island and he would take me down to the bay and down to the river, the salt water river and we'd catch crabs and snapper blue fish and he taught me all about the fish.
+So he, we grew up in the South Shore of Long Island and he would take me down to the bay and down to the river, the salt water river and we'd catch crabs and snapper bluefish and he taught me all about the fish.
 He taught me about cycles of fish and how some day the weak fish would come back and long after he died, the weak fish came back after a long absence.
 And they came into Great South Bay or the Flats off of Sayville and spawned there.
 Acres of them.
 Acres and acres and acres of them.
 And he always told me that some day they'd be back.
 But they were gone for years.
 Usually about seven years so he taught me about cycles.
-He said some years you're gonna have a lot of flounders in the Bay.
-He says other years, you won't be able to buy one.
+He said, "Some years you're going to have a lot of flounders in the Bay."
+He says, "Other years, you won't be able to buy one."

-MHA So did that, the disappearance of the weak fish was due to the cycles.
+MHA: So did that, the disappearance of the weak fish was due to the cycles.